minkosn/reportByFileNest/ReadMe.txt

 =========
 1. in database
 1.1 Add init DB structure
-1.2 refactor all modules where is used directly PGSQL and replace in 'database.service' that will call different classes with adapters.
+1.2 refactor all modules where is used directly PgSQL and replace in 'database.service' that will call different classes with adapters.
 Like class InitDBStructure with adapters for PgSQL, Mongo,....

 Flow
 1. LoadFile